The Philippines is now a Christian missionary-sending nation as Christianity declines in the U.S.

 Pew Research: Religious affiliation and attendance are declining in the USA.
 Towards 2021, the trend continues spiraling downwards.
 In 2018, over 4,000 churches closed in the US, while 1,500 clergies leave the pastoral ministry each month.[Shepherd Watch]

 The “empty pulpit crisis” is a growing phenomenon.
 Percentage point change between 2009 and 2019 shows the following decline:

-American church membership falls below the majority for the first time in 2021 report
+American church membership falls below the majority for the first time in the 2021 report

 In 2016, a year after same-sex marriage was legalized, Christianity was the largest religion in the USA, with a combined 73.7% among Christians and Catholics.
 [Gallup]